NBCSN: 2020s: Closure and revival

 On January 22, 2021, an internal memo sent by NBC Sports president Pete Bevacqua announced that the network would close by the end of the year, and that USA Network and NBC would begin airing more NBC Sports programming, including the Stanley Cup Playoffs, IndyCar Series, and NASCAR Cup Series, before NBCSN's shutdown (NBC's rights to the NHL had expired and transferred to an ESPN/Turner Sports consortium after the 2020–2021 season).

 When NBCSN was shuttered, its programming was effectively merged into USA Network's schedule, with some events also moving to CNBC on weekends, freeing NBC Sports from the burden of having secondary programming to fill time without any live sporting events.
-Peacock, NBCUniversal's new streaming service, began to broadcast some of the network's former programming such as Notre Dame hockey, and would also simulcast several major sports events held by NBCSN as a transitional move, most notably the opening games of the 2021 Stanley Cup Finals.
+Peacock, NBCUniversal's new streaming service, began to broadcast some of the network's former programming such as Notre Dame hockey, and would also simulcast several major sports events held by NBCSN as a transitional move, most notably the opening games of the 2021 Stanley Cup Final.

 The move was cited by industry analysts as a response to the impact of the COVID-19 pandemic on the sports and television industries, the acceleration of cord-cutting, as well as formidable competition from rival sports networks such as ESPN and Fox Sports 1, noting the company saw an overall revenue decline by 19% to $6.72 billion.

 Following a gradual discontinuation of operations (even further aggravated by NBC of NHL rights being expired), it was further disclosed as to the process of how NBCSN would shut down on November 2, 2021; specifically, it was revealed on that date that a majority of NBCSN's sports rights, beginning with rights to Premier League soccer, would transfer over to USA Network, the Olympic Channel (which itself shut down nine months after NBCSN did) and Peacock, beginning at 12:00:01 a.m. on January 1, 2022; at that time, the network, after signing off, would then carry a looping advisory video advising viewers where its programs could be found until January 10, though the provider could replace or remove the channel feed immediately after sign-off.
 NBC also advised viewers during broadcasts of affected games as to their new location, along with making sure electronic program guide listings reflected the channel's closure, and the company's social media was used to advise viewers as well.
-Mecum Auctions already had a secondary content deal with Motor Trend and a tertiary deal with RFD TV; Motor Trend became its primary television partner at the start of 2022, and later moved to ESPN+.
+Mecum Auctions already had a secondary content deal with Motor Trend and a tertiary deal with RFD-TV; Motor Trend became its primary television partner at the start of 2022, and later moved to ESPN+.

 The Canadian iteration of the former OLN was relaunched under another NBCUniversal brand, Bravo, on September 1, 2024.